rowanLK/Bento/guide.md

 Anything goes, even the update and draw functions are optional.
 Typically, components have the following functions:
- * ``start``: called when the component goes "live" in the game, the start function is garanteed to be called when the entity is attached to the game, even if the component is attached later.
+ * ``start``: called when the component goes "live" in the game, the start function is guaranteed to be called when the entity is attached to the game, even if the component is attached later.
  * ``destroy``: called when the component is removed from the game (opposite of ``start``)
  * ``update``: called every tick (guaranteed 60 times per second)
  * ``draw``: called every tick, after the update loop (60fps if possible)